coradora/pyMetrics/README.md

 python main.py <path_to_file_or_directory> --output_type txt|html
 ```

+* Note: I've only tested the application on Linux, issues may occur on Windows. *

 ## Example

 To analyze the code in the examples/ex1 directory and generate an HTML report: